GL192021/vae-posterior-collapse/results/res.md

 ## 1. Similar loss can hide very different latent usage

-The table below demostrates how different values of $\beta$, seeminlgy producing similar models, can in fact have very different latent encoding quality.
+The table below demostrates how different values of $\beta$, seeminlgy producing similar models, can in fact have very different latent encoding quality; compare with the discussion in [[1]](#1).

 | Comparison Table | Total Loss | Mutual Information |
 |---|---:|---:|